 Dr Sue Allingham

 Sue’s career started as a teacher, finally becoming a Senior Early Years Lead in a Primary School and Lead Teacher for her Local Authority.
 Moving into research Sue gained an MA then a Doctorate, both in Early Childhood Education, from Sheffield University.
 This led to becoming a Local Authority Early Years Adviser enabling her to develop her practice working with provision across the EYFS.
 As an Independent Consultant, Author and Trainer, Sue is known for her practical style of working through coaching, mentoring, modelling, training and working alongside.

-As Consultant Editor of EYE her writing is familiar to many and she has written two books that support practice across the Early Years and into Key Stage One – Transitions in the Early Years and Emotional Literacy in the Early Years.
+Sue writes the monthly News Analysis feature for EYE.
+Sue has written two books that support practice across the Early Years and into Key Stage One – Transitions in the Early Years and Emotional Literacy in the Early Years.
 Both published by Practical Pre-School Books.

 Aaron Bradbury is an Early Childhood academic, paying close attention to all aspects of Early Years and Child Centred Practice, Workforce development, Child Development and Early Help.
 His current role is Principal Lecturer for Early Years and Childhood at Nottingham Trent University.
 Aaron is the Chair of the LGBTQ Early Years working group and manages his own website and community called Early Years Reviews.